fufufanatic/fufufilms/README.md

 ## optional (2)

-I created a process in Windows Task Scheduler that runs "fufufilms.py" twice a month.
-This bimonthly task is the reason I implemented a SendGrid function to send the final films list to target email addresses - spamming my friends :).
+I created a process in Windows Task Scheduler that runs "fufufilms.py" once a month.
+This monthly task is the reason I implemented a SendGrid function to send the final films list to target email addresses - Hooray! for spamming friends and family :).

 *ENJOY! and tweak to your liking!*